awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-constructs-factories/README.md

 ## Overview
 This AWS Solutions Construct exposes the same code used to create our underlying resources as factories, so clients can create individual resources that are well-architected.

+### S3 Buckets

+Create fully well-architected S3 buckets with as little as one function call.
 Here is a minimal deployable pattern definition:

 Typescript
 ``` typescript